Remediation and Closure Plan Implementation

 - Ensero successfully managed the health and safety risks associated with COVID-19 to continue environmental monitoring and revegetation trial activities in 2020 -2021.

-- The Preliminary Design Remediation Plan was reviewed by the Government of Canada and the LSCFN and received acceptance from both to proceed to the next stage of design as of June 18, 2021.
+- The Preliminary Design Remediation Plan was reviewed by the Government of Canada and received acceptance to proceed to the next stage of design as of June 18, 2021.

 Mount Nansen is an abandoned gold and silver mine located approximately 60 km west of Carmacks, Yukon.
 The mine was developed underground in the 1960s and 70s, and the open pit operated from 1996-1999.
 Operations were shut down due to poor recoveries, tailings dam geotechnical stability issues, and water license non-compliances.
 The Government of Canada sought a qualified firm to assume these liabilities at the Mount Nansen mine.